TheOnlyZac/starmap/README.md

 * **Left Click + Drag** to rotate
 * **Right Click + Drag** to pan
 * **Scroll Wheel** to zoom in/out
+* **Hover the mouse** over a star to view its name

 ## Notes

-* Each dot is a single star system, black holes, or proto-planetary disk.
+* Each dot is a single star system, black hole, or proto-planetary disk.
 * The galaxy is naturally very flat, so the y-axis is inflated in the renderer to make the stars appear slightly more spread-out.

 ## Attribution